chainstacklabs/arweave-ds-app-react/Article.md

     }
 ```

 The last important part of this contract is a function to retrieve the URL of the song's in Arweave.
-To run this song we'll create another modifier to make sure that only users that have actually bought the song can retrieve the URL:
+To run this song I created another modifier to make sure that only users that have actually bought the song can retrieve the URL:

 ```js
 // checks if msg.sender is included in buyers list of song _id